tensor-compiler/docs/docs/data_analytics.md

 }
 ```

-You can also use the TACO Python library to perform the same computation, as
+You can also use the TACO Python API to perform the same computation, as
 demonstrated here:

 ```python